Sikh discipline

 Five Ks or panj kakaar/kakke, are five items of faith that baptised Khalsa Sikhs wear at all times at the command of the tenth Sikh Guru, Guru Gobind Singh who so ordered at the Baisakhi Amrit Sanchar in 1699.
-The Five Ks are not merely symbols but articles of faith which collectively form the external visible symbols to identify and clearly and outwardly advertise and display one's commitment and dedication to the order (Hukam) of the tenth master.
+The Five Ks are not merely symbols but articles of faith which collectively form the external visible symbols to identify and clearly and outwardly advertise and display one's commitment and dedication to the teachings of their religion and the order (Hukam) of the tenth master.
 Guru Gobind Singh ordered his followers to wear the Five Ks so that they could actively use them to make a difference to their own and to others' spirituality.
 However, Sikhi recognises the concept of a multi-level approach to achieving one's target as a disciple of the faith as well.
 For example, “Sahajdhari” (slow adopters) are those Sikhs who have not yet donned the full Five Ks.

-Five Thieves or pancadokh or panj vikar as they are referred to in Sikh Scripture, the Guru Granth Sahib, are, according to Sikhi, the five thieves that steal the senses of the human personality and are at variance with its spiritual essence.
-These five "thieves" comprise Kam (Lust), Krodh (Rage), Lobh (Greed), Moh (Attachment) and Ahankar (ego) in Punjabi.
+Five Thieves or pancadokh or panj vikar as they are referred to in Sikh Scripture, the Guru Granth Sahib, are, according to Sikhi, five vices that steal the senses of the human personality and are at variance with its spiritual essence.
+These five "thieves" comprise Kam (Lust), Krodh (Anger), Lobh (Greed), Moh (Attachment) and Ahankar (Pride) in Punjabi.

 Five Virtues - For Sikhs, the final goal of life is to reunite or merge with God (Mukti).
 The Sikh Gurus taught that to achieve this goal it was important to work hard at developing positive human qualities which lead the soul closer to God.
 The Gurus taught that all human beings have the qualities they need to reunite with God but they must train their minds to make the most of these qualities.
 In order to reach the final goal of life, Sikhs believe that they must constantly develop their love for God by developing compassion for all God’s creation.

 Simran - In Sikhi, Simran (ਸਿਮਰਨ) refers to the repetition or recital of the God Names: Nām or of the Holy Text from the Granths of the Sikhs: the Sri Guru Granth Sahib.
 The word is derived from Sanskrit or Prakrit word smarana meaning Remembrance.
 Also translates to ‘Meditation’ – The verb Simar, which is derived from Simran means meditating.

 Sewa - To perform selfless service, without any thought of reward or personal benefit.
 All Sikhs are encouraged by their Guru (Shiri Guru Granth Sahib) to perform Seva or Selfless Service.
 This is not only good for community relations but also is good for the moral upliftment.
 You will find Sikhs engaged in free service in Gurdwaras washing dishes or cleaning the floors, etc. Sikhs are also encouraged to help the community by performing unpaid work in Hospitals, Old Peoples' Homes, Community Centres, etc.